bgorai005/deeplearning_assignment1/README.md

 # DA6401 Assignment 1 - Fashion-MNIST Classification Project

-## Overview
+##Problem Statement
-This repository contains code for training and evaluating a neural network model for Fashion-MNIST image classification.
-The project explores various optimization techniques and hyperparameter tuning to enhance model performance.
-The implementation is done using **NumPy, Pandas, Matplotlib, and Keras (for dataset loading)**, while **Scikit-learn's `train_test_split`** is used for data partitioning.
+In this assignment, you will implement a feedforward neural network and manually code the backpropagation algorithm for training.
+You must use NumPy for all matrix and vector operations, without any automatic differentiation packages.
+The network will be trained on the Fashion-MNIST dataset to classify 28x28 grayscale images into 10 fashion categories.
+The project also explores various optimization techniques and hyperparameter tuning to enhance model performance.
+The implementation utilizes NumPy, Pandas, and Matplotlib, with Keras for dataset loading and Scikit-learn's train_test_split for data preprocessing.
 ## Dataset
 The **Fashion-MNIST** dataset comprises:
 - **60,000 training images** and **10,000 testing images**